iohanngrig/music_transformer/README.md

 * Model learns `notes` and `durations` from the midi files
 * Difference from the original algorithm in Ref [1] is that instead of keeping only the last note from each chord, we keep the highest 4 dropping the same lower notes that are in different octaves.
 * The drawback is that, if notes in a chord have different durations, longer notes won't be sustained, but replayed.
 This will result in a characteristic hammering pattern.
 Also, durations are not learned as good as notes, resulting in a jazz like pattern.
 * The vocabulary consists not only of single notes (singlets) but of duplets, triplets and quadruplets of notes.
-However, since not all combinations of notes are likely the total size of the dictionary is 7,567 instead of ${89 \choose 4} = 2,441,626$, where 89 is the number of notes on a piano, plus an empty note.
+However, since not all combinations of notes are likely the total size of the dictionary is significantly smaller than the combinatorial value.
 * This repo comes with a pre-trained model
 * The midi output is generated inside the `data/generated` folder.